 Back to All Events

-PETER AND THE TEST TUBE BABIES
+PETER & THE TEST TUBE BABIES + SUPPORT

 Known as much for their snarky sense of humour and working-class outlook as for their music, Peter and the Test Tube Babies were one of the early bands to emerge on the Brighton U.K. punk scene.
 Once they clicked, they became one of the most enduring bands in British punk, still recording and touring four decades after they made their debut.